 “It’s obvious” – ha!
 Maybe if you’re a fully-blown techie!

 The problem has always been knowing how to use it.
-Facebook the company is run by proper full-on techies.
+Facebook the company (or “Meta” as they like to be called these days!) is run by proper full-on techies.
 And they seem to assume everyone else is as well.
 “There’s no need to explain how it works.” they say “It’s obvious”.
 (I’m not sure I can print my reply to that.)